We have all worried about this: How to travel to a new country and not just eat salad and fries.

 Some hotels and airbnb places have a kitchen that you can cook a simple vegan meal.
 Not only will it save money, it will give you a chance to try the local produce and hunt for vegan ingredients in supermarkets.

-One extra tip is to bring a mix of your favorite spices to season the dishes.
+One extra tip is to bring a mix of your favourite spices to season the dishes.
 And a bigger bag of nooch cause everything tastes better with nooch!